 Does this article explain how to fix every phase problem?

-No. This page is meant to help you recognize what phase-related problems can sound like, not to walk through every possible cause or repair path.
+No. This guide is meant to help you recognize what phase-related problems can sound like.
 The goal is better listening interpretation first, so you do not start chasing random fixes before naming the pattern more accurately.